-Converting your recipes from processed flour to using wholegrain pastry flour is not that difficult if you understand the three components of the wheat berry; bran, endosperm and germ.
+Converting your recipes from processed all purpose flour to using wholegrain pastry flour is not that difficult if you understand the three components of the wheat berry; bran, endosperm and germ.
 The baking properties of the whole grain flour will be different.

 All grains starts life as whole grain, before they are processed and parts are removed.
 The whole grain berry is made up of three parts, the bran, germ and the endosperm.

 The Bran; which is insoluble fiber makes up the outer cover of the berry and is about 14% of the total weight of the berry.

 The Germ; which contains healthy fats, is the smallest part of the berry by weight, making up only about 3%.
 The germ also contains most of the berries valuable vitamins and minerals.

 The Endosperm; is the largest part of the grain making up 83% or more by weight of the berry.
 The endosperm is mainly carbohydrates with little vitamins and minerals.
 Soft White berries has a greater amount of endosperm then other berries.

 1 cup of processed All Purpose flour is 100% endosperm (carbohydrates)